clausehound/clausehound-blog/content/blog/blog-bite-when-and-how-should-you-execute-an-effective-unanimous-shareholders-agreement/index.md

 author: alina@clausehound.com
 tags: ["Shareholders Agreement","Mondaq","Learn","Canada (General)"]
 date: 2016-06-16 00:00:00
-description: "This article posted on our partner site Mondaq.com discusses the importance of executing a unanimous shareholders' agreement (USA) to deal with matters of particular significance to the shareholders..."
+description: "This articles discusses when and how to execute an effective unanimous shareholders' agreement."

 ---

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/501134/Shareholders/A+Brief+Introduction+to+Unanimous+Shareholder+Agreements) discusses the importance of executing a **unanimous shareholders' agreement (USA)** to deal with matters of particular significance to the shareholders of a corporation.